 A sandwich is a sandwich, but a Manwich is a meal!
 This easy homemade Manwich recipe makes the ultimate sloppy joe sandwich.
 If you have never tried making homemade sloppy joes, give this ultimate homemade Manwich recipe a try!

 As I have already mentioned, today I share a birthday with my cousin Jason.
-A week ago he e-mailed me and requested that I create The Ultimate Manwich for his birthday and post it on Pinch My Salt.
+A week ago he e-mailed me and requested that I create The Ultimate Manwich recipe for his birthday and post it on Pinch My Salt.
 No other instructions or descriptions were given.
-He just asked for The Ultimate Manwich.
+He just asked for an ultimate homemade Manwich recipe.

 I actually love it when I get requests to create something!
 Remember Ruby’s request for Pumpkin Scones?

 I tried it a couple years ago and swore I would never buy that stuff again.
 Yuck!
 But, Sloppy Joes are fun every once in a while so now I just make them from scratch.
-I’ve even previously written about one of the recipes I tried but, I’ve always wanted to come up with a better one.
+I’ve even previously written about one of the recipes I tried but I’ve always wanted to come up with a better homemade manwich recipe.